-The structure of AEIS is a multi-agency model involving the Alabama Department of Rehabilitation Services or ADRS, the division of Early Intervention (Alabama's Early Intervention System) and the Alabama Institute for the Deaf and Blind (AIDB).
-Each of these state-level agencies support individual programs that, in turn, deliver services to infants/toddlers and their families.
+The structure of AEIS is a multi-agency model involving the Alabama Department of Rehabilitation Services or ADRS (the Early Intervention Part C Lead Agency), the Alabama Department of Mental Health (ADMH), and the Alabama Institute for the Deaf and Blind (AIDB).
+Each of these state-level agencies supports individual programs that, in turn, deliver services to infants/toddlers and their families.